Show a real wood bug. Ask if students have seen them before in parks or gardens.

 Add wood bugs to the habitat from a walk, previous experiments, or from a collection made by the teacher in advance.

 Students continue to take care of their wood bugs.
 If there are no small holes or gaps around the lid, take it off periodically to make sure there is enough oxygen in the container.
-It is important that the rotting leaves do not grow mould - remove any that do.
+Remove any food that mould grows on.
 The habitat needs to be moist but not soggy.
 A habitat can be kept for just a week, or several weeks.
 If kept for several weeks, babies may be born in the habitat.
 Do not pick up the wood bugs with fingers as they are very delicate.
 Use a paintbrush if you need to move them around.

-After a week or so, look for evidence of the wood bugs eating (food with nibbles out of it), excreting (brown spots of fecaes under the wood), growing (a shedded exoskeleton), having babies (new baby wood bugs; the eggs are too small to see with the naked eye).
+After a week or so, look for evidence of the wood bugs eating (food with nibbles out of it), excreting (brown spots of faeces under the wood), growing (a shedded exoskeleton), having babies (new baby wood bugs; the eggs are too small to see with the naked eye).

 When the habitat is ready to be dismantled (after a month or months if they are doing well in the classroom), they need to put back where they came from (choose a non-frosty day - spring and fall are when wood bugs are not hibernating, so the best time).
 Could be combined with a decomposer hunt activity.

 Students use a paintbrush to flick the wood bugs from their habitat into a garden or sheltered spot.